DanielBergThomsen/Comparing-K-FAC-and-EKFAC-to-Standard-Methods-on-Deep-Learning-Benchmark-Problems/README.md

 Each experiments corrosponds to train_autoencoder.py and train_different_networks.py seperately.
 To reproduce our experiemnts results, please run train_autoencoder.py and train_different_networks.py first to:
   1. download MNIST or CIFAR-10
-  2. choose KFAC version and mini-batch size or network names
+  2. choose mini-batch size or network names
   3. save training logs in log file
 Finally, run plot_experiment_1.py, and plot_experiment_2.py to reproduce our experiments results.